-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's negotiated agreement are reached prior to the sale being finalized.
-This includes securing funds and paperwork, completing required forms, and seeking out the release documents for any loans or liens that are to be paid with the transaction, assuring you have a clean title to your place before the purchase price is fully paid.
+The escrow company is careful to assure that all terms and conditions of the seller's and buyer's agreement are performed prior to the sale being finished.
+This includes securing funds and certificates, signing required forms, and seeking out the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clear title to your home before the final price is fully paid.

-These are the pieces of paperwork that escrow agents usually compile:
+These are the documents that escrow companies usually look to collect:

-You're ready to close when all steps are done in escrow process.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
-Title to the property is then given to you as new owner and correct title insurance is issued as noted in the escrow policy.
+You're ready to close when each step of the complete in escrow process.
+All debts and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the house is then transferred to you as buyer and related title insurance is issued as noted in the escrow policy.

-The escrow agent receives a payment at the completion of closing.
+When closing is completely finished, you'll make a payment to the escrow holder.
 You'll know when it's time to submit the form of payment.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.